Convener

 Dr. Sarah Annabella Riley Case

 Dr. Riley Case is the convener of the Collaboratory for Black Legal Poethics.
-She is an Assistant Professor of Slavery and the Law, Critical Race Theory, and Black Life at the McGill University Faculty of Law.
+She is an Assistant Professor at the McGill University Faculty of Law.
 Her research and teaching cross over law, history, conceptions of justice, representations of nature, and the arts.
-She collaborates with people working toward racial and ecological justice in the UN system, academic communities, legal clinics, and arts communities.
+She collaborates with people working toward racial and ecological justice in the UN system, academic communities, legal clinics, activist coalitions, and arts communities.
 She has a photography practice that she integrates into her work, while it generally brings her joy.

 Yuri Alexander Romaña-Rivas